izabellalarsson/Photoify/README.md

 ## Assignment

-Our first big porject in PHP.
-The assignmet was to build a Instagram-clone.
-Photoify.
+The assignmet was to build a Instagram-clone called Photoify.

 ### Expected outcome: